+The Timers, Privacy, URI Manipulation and Header Manipulation tabs contain no entries.
 The Advaced tab settings are shown on the screen below:

-8.7.2.
+7.7.2.
 Server Interworking Profile - Service Provider

 A second interworking profile in the direction of the SIP trunk was created, by adding a new profile in this case.
-Select Global Profiles → Server Interworking on the left navigation pane and click Add (not shown).
+Select Global Profiles \rightarrow Server Interworking on the left navigation pane and click Add (not shown).

-- Enter a descriptive name for the new profile. - Click Next. - On the General tab, set SIPS Required to No (not shown).

-• Click Next until the last tab is reached then click Finish on the last tab leaving remaining fields with default values (not shown).
+- Enter a descriptive name for the new profile. - Click Next, then click Finish on the last tab, leaving fields with default values (not shown).